Parag0506/KMeans-in-MapReduce/README.md

 Feel free to reach out for any questions or contributions to the project.

 ## License
-Distributed under the Apache 2.0 License.
+Distributed under the MIT License.
 See LICENSE for more information.